 The global impact of volunteering cannot be overemphasized.
-As human beings, we are meant to depend on each other for survival, and volunteering is one way we can watch each other's back.
+As human beings, we depend on each other for survival, and volunteering is one way we can watch each other's back.
 As the facts about volunteering below show, there are over one billion volunteers globally, and they are the foundation of many good deeds in this world.

 The adventure of volunteering has exposed the truth that there's more benefit in giving than receiving.
 Volunteers contribute vastly to charitable endeavors and nonprofit organizations and help them conduct their programs successfully.
 While at the same time, its proven less formal volunteering to help out in the community offers benefits for the volunteer and recipients.

 Volunteering costs the individual time, but its overall benefits in the long run, both personally and in the community, outweigh the cost.
 And if we are to actualize our hope of making this world a better and safe place, we will both need the involvement of volunteers and should champion the positive impacts they help to create.

 #1 - There are over 1 billion volunteers worldwide1